Read Before You Leave – Singapore

 Medical advice

-• Dengue fever is a risk, with a significant increase in the number of cases since 2019.
+- Dengue fever is a risk, with an increase in the number of cases since 2019.
 The National Environment Agency advises applying insect repellent regularly.

 Legalities in Singapore